On the Mumford-Tate conjecture for hyperk\"{a}hler varieties: Hyperk a hler varieties

 \section{Hyperk\"{a}hler varieties}

-In this section, we work over the base field $\mathbb{C}$.
-A hyperk\"{a}hler manifold $X$ is a connected, simply connected, compact complex manifold admitting a nowhere degenerate holomorphic~$2$-form whose class spans $H^{0,2}(X)$.
+In this section, we work over the complex numbers.
+A hyperk\"{a}hler manifold $X$ is a connected, simply connected, compact K\"{a}hler manifold admitting a nowhere degenerate holomorphic~$2$-form which spans $H^{0,2}(X)$.
 At times, we use the expression ``hyperk\"{a}hler variety" instead of writing~``projective hyperk\"{a}hler manifold".
-The dimension of such a manifold is always even; hyperk\"{a}hler surfaces are $K3$ surfaces.
-The second cohomology group of a hyperk\"{a}hler manifold $X$ carries a canonical symmetric bilinear form, the Beauville--Bogomolov form, which is non-degenerate and invariant under deformations; it induces a morphism of Hodge structures~$H^{2}(X)(1)\otimes H^{2}(X)(1)\to \mathbb{Q}$.
-We refer to \cite{beauville1983varietes} and \cite{huybrechts1999compact} for a detailed discussion of the general properties of these manifolds.
+The dimension of such a manifold is always even; hyperk\"{a}hler surfaces are $\mathrm{K}3$ surfaces.
+The second cohomology group of a hyperk\"{a}hler manifold $X$ carries a canonical symmetric bilinear form, the Beauville--Bogomolov form, which is non-degenerate and deformation invariant, and yields a morphism of Hodge structures~$H^{2}(X)(1)\otimes H^{2}(X)(1)\to \mathbb{Q}$.
+We refer to \cite{beauville1983varietes} and \cite{huybrechts1999compact} for a proper introduction to the subject.

-Let $X$ be a complex hyperk\"{a}hler variety of dimension $n$.
+Let $X$ be a complex hyperk\"{a}hler variety of dimension $2n$.
 The rational cohomology~$H^*(X)$ of $X$ is a graded algebra via cup product.
-Verbitsky studied in \cite{verbitsky1996cohomology} a Lie algebra action on $H^*(X)$, which we describe below.
-See also~\cite{looijenga1997lie} for the more general theory of Lefschetz modules.
+Verbitsky and Looijenga-Lunts studied in \cite{verbitsky1996cohomology} and \cite{looijenga1997lie} a Lie algebra action on $H^*(X)$, which we describe below.